-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities
+Very Important Important Considered Not Considered

+Academic

+Rigor of secondary school record \boxtimes

+Class rank \boxtimes

+Academic GPA \boxtimes

+Standardized test scores \boxtimes

+Application Essay \boxtimes

+Recommendation \boxtimes

+Nonacademic

+Interview \boxtimes

+Extracurricular activities \boxtimes

+Talent/ability \boxtimes

+Character/personal qualities \boxtimes

+First generation \boxtimes

+Alumni/ae relation \boxtimes

+Geographical residence \boxtimes

+State residency \boxtimes

+Religious affiliation/commitment \boxtimes

-SAT and ACT Policies
+Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+A. Does your institution make degree-seeking applicants SAT Subject Test scores in ad mission decisions for first-time, first-year,

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.
+If yes, place check marks in the Fall 2015. e appropriate boxes b elow to reflect your institution' 's policies for use i n admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests ACT or \square

+SAT Subject Tests
-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-- XACT with Writing component required - \\\\ ACT with Writing component recommended. - \\\\ ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): X ACT with Writing component required ACT with Writing component recommended ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay
+SAT es say ACT es say

-For admission $\square$ $\boxtimes$
+For admission

 For placement

 For advising

-In place of an application essay
+In place of an applic

-As a validity check on the application essay

-No college policy as of now
+No college policy as on the application ess ay 🗀

-Not using essay component
+Not using essay com

 D. In addition, does your institution use applicants' test scores for academic advising?

-Xyes \\\\ no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission\December 31 for Fall 2010 Latest date by which SAT Subject Test scores must be received for fall-term admission\N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants. - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+X yes no E. Latest date by which SAT or ACT scores must be received for fall-term admission: December 31, 2013 Latest date by which SAT Subject Test scores must be received for fall-term admission: N/A F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants.
+G. Please indicate which tests your institution uses for placement (e.g., state tests):

-SAT $\boxtimes$

-ACT $\boxtimes$
+SAT 🖂 ACT

-SAT Subject Tests $\boxtimes$
+SAT Subject Tests

 AP

 CLEP

 Institutional Exam

-State Exam (specify) :
+State Exam (specify):